Questions and Comments

 For private wells surrounding the installation, see Q2.

-Results of testing of all private wells surrounding the installation that are currently believed to POTENTIALLY contain PFAS due to Army operations at greater concentration than the level that the EPA has determined provides Americans, including the most sensitive population, with a margin of protection from a lifetime of exposure to the PFAS from drinking water show that all but one of those contain either no detectable concentrations of the PFAS compounds for which the EPA has established a health advisory level or a concentration below that level.
+Results of testing of private wells surrounding the installation that were believed to POTENTIALLY contain PFAS due to Army operations identified one well with a greater concentration than the level that the EPA has determined provides Americans, including the most sensitive population, with a margin of protection from a lifetime of exposure to the PFAS from drinking water.
+All other wells tested had either no detectable concentrations of the PFAS compounds for which the EPA has established a health advisory level or a concentration below that EPA-determined level.
+Users of the one well that exceeded the EPA-determined level are being provided bottled drinking water at no cost to the users.

 The Army is committed to identifying, evaluating, and addressing impacts resulting from its activities to ensure the health and safety of the communities in which we serve.
 The Army is taking a proactive, measured approach to sampling off-base wells.
-During the site inspection phase and throughout the cleanup process, we will assess whether drinking water wells may be impacted by Army PFAS releases.
-If the site inspection indicates your well might be impacted, Army could then sample the well.
-To date, the Army has sampled all of the drinking water wells off-post currently identified as potentially containing PFAS due to Army operations at greater concentration than the level which the EPA has determined provides Americans, including the most sensitive population, with a margin of protection from a lifetime of exposure to the PFAS from drinking water.
+During the site inspection phase and throughout the cleanup process, the Army will assess whether drinking water wells may be impacted by Army PFAS releases.
+If the CERCLA investigation indicates your well might be impacted, the Army could then request to sample the well.
+To date, the Army has sampled all of the drinking water wells off-post identified as potentially containing PFAS due to Army operations at greater concentration than the level which the EPA has determined provides Americans, including the most sensitive population, with a margin of protection from a lifetime of exposure to the PFAS from drinking water.

-Because we don’t currently have any information to suggest that anyivate well not already sampled by the Army contains PFAS, or at what level, we can’t make a recommendation until we know more about the potential release of PFAS off-post.
+Because we don’t currently have any information to suggest that any private well not already sampled by the Army contains PFAS, or at what level, we can’t make a recommendation until we know more about the potential release of PFAS off post.
 For more information, talk to your local health department or physician or visit https://www.epa.gov/ground-water-and-drinking-water/drinking-water-health-advisories-pfoa-and-pfos

-If validated results show that drinking water contains PFOS/PFOA above the EPA Lifetime Health Advisory Level (70 parts per trillion), the Army will provide an alternate water supply until a long-term solution is implemented.
+If validated results show that drinking water contains PFOS/PFOA above the EPA Lifetime Health Advisory Level (70 parts per trillion), the Army will provide an alternate water supply at no cost to the user until a long-term solution is implemented.

 According to the Agency for Toxic Substances and Disease Registry, some scientific studies suggest that certain PFAS may affect different systems in the body.
 ATSDR is working with various agencies to better understand how exposure to PFAS might affect people's health, especially how exposure to PFAS in water and food may be harmful.
 For more information, visit https://www.atsdr.cdc.gov/pfas/PFAS-health-effects.html and https://www.atsdr.cdc.gov/pfas/docs/pfas_fact_sheet.pdf.